CartoDB/cartoframes/docs/README.md

 ## The release branch

-In order to freeze the changes and start the release process, we create a release branch from `develop`.
+To freeze the changes and start the release process, we create a release branch from `develop`.

 ```
 git checkout develop